Isuzu D-Max: South America

+Safety

 Second generation (RT; 2011)

 In 2011, the Japanese automaker revealed the second-generation D-Max, which was designed in cooperation with General Motors and is a sister model to the second-generation Chevrolet Colorado.
-As with previous models, the D-Max shares its ladder chassis platform, body construction, mechanical componentry and interior design (dash, centre stack, steering wheel and doors) with the second-generation Chevrolet Colorado.
+As with previous models, the D-Max shares its ladder chassis platform, body construction, mechanical componentry and interior design (dash, centre stack, steering wheel and doors) with the Colorado.
 The model features different front and rear end styling treatments as well as bespoke body panels.

-Isuzu new ladder-frame chassis platform dubbed "i-GRIP" (Isuzu Gravity Responsive Intelligent Platform) underpinning the new D-Max makes 42% stronger than its predecessors leading to improved ride and handling.
+The new Isuzu ladder-frame chassis platform dubbed "i-GRIP" (Isuzu Gravity Responsive Intelligent Platform) underpinning the second-generation D-Max is 42% stronger than its predecessors, leading to more improved ride and handling than the first generation.
 The frame includes improved cross bracing at the rear, improving stability under loads and while towing, while also "ensuring long-term durability when used regularly in harsh environments".
-The longer wheelbase of 3095 mm – 45 mm longer than before – is now standard on all three body styles.
+The longer wheelbase of 3095 mm – 45 mm longer than before – became standard on all three body styles.

-Transfer case marketing name has been renamed from "Touch-on-the-fly" button to new "Terrain command" system that uses the spin system to allow for seamless changing of drive modes from 4-Wheel to 2-Wheel Drive mode.
-Isuzu front suspension made up of independent double wishbone with coil-spring setup and a rear suspension made up of over slung leaf-springs installed above a special long span rear axle make for a comfortable driving experience.
+The Transfer case marketing name has been renamed from "Touch-on-the-fly" to new "Terrain command" system, which uses a simple knob to allow for seamless changing of drive modes from to 2-Wheel Drive mode to 4-Wheel Drive mode.
+The new suspension, made up of independent double wishbone with coil-spring setup at the front and a rear suspension made up of over slung leaf-springs installed above a special long span rear axle, makes for a comfortable driving experience.

 The D-Max continues to be offered in all three body styles: Single Cab, Space Cab, and Crew Cab.
-Customers will also continue to have a choice of rear-wheel drive 4x2 and four-wheel drive 4x4 models.
-Space Extra Cab has laterally opening door to give easier access to the rear seat.
-D-Max is equipped including high-tensile steel, electronic stability control ESC, traction control (TCS), ABS, emergency brake assist, a number of airbags and electronic brakeforce distribution EBD.
-EBD detects the payload weight and modulates the rear braking force to compensate.
-In ESC fitted models ABS now goes to 4-channel 4-sensor type instead of the current 3-channel 4-sensor.
+Customers will also continue to have a choice of rear-wheel drive and four-wheel drive models.
+The Space Extra Cab has laterally opening doors to give easier access to the rear seat.
+The D-Max is also equipped with safety features such as Electronic Stability Control (ESC), Traction Control System (TCS), Anti-lock Braking System (ABS), emergency brake assist, a number of airbags and electronic brakeforce distribution (EBD).
+EBD detects the payload weight and modulates the rear braking force to compensate for the increased vehicle weight.
+In ESC fitted models, ABS goes to 4-channel 4-sensor type instead of the then 3-channel 4-sensor.